MuhsinunC/docuparse/README.md

     *   Exploring optimal chunking strategies and context formulation for feeding data to LLMs.
     *   Investigating parallel LLM calls on different document chunks to optimize inference speed.
     *   Utilizing multimodal LLMs to natively understand and extract information from text, tables, and embedded images/figures simultaneously.
-*   Implementing asynchronous processing in the backend for large files (e.g., using Celery).
+*   Implementing asynchronous processing in the backend for large files (e.g., using Celery, FastAPI Background Tasks).
 This would allow us to scale across multiple compute resources.
 *   Adding authentication/authorization to the API.
 *   Adding configuration options for parsing (e.g., OCR settings, specific data types to extract).
 *   Deployment to a cloud environment.
 This should be very easy given we designed the app to be containerized and scalable from the start.